unrealnerd/unrealnerd.github.io/_posts/2020-11-24-cobra-go-cli.md

 }
 ```

 So the command flags blah blah is already you can try running `go run main.go list table`.
 This will invoke whatever is assigned to the Run property.
 In our case I have seperated the handling of business function to handlers.
-Also note I hae tried using `config.Data.DefaultNameSpace` config using a struct so that we make no mistakes when getting config by string values.
+Also note I have tried using `config.Data.DefaultNameSpace` config using a struct so that we make no mistakes when getting config by string values.

 This is how the config class looks